22 Things You Should Never Buy on Black Friday, According to Experts

 Though there may be some tempting deals on all things beauty on Black Friday, the pendulum has swung to Cyber Monday as the best time for killer deals on beauty products.
 So hold out until the following Monday to find truly deep discounts.

 Retailers know that most people recommit themselves to getting in shape and leading a healthier life after Jan.
 1, and they plan their sales accordingly.
 That means there aren't going to be many great deals for weight loss plans and associated products on Black Friday—so relax, eat some more pumpkin pie, and leave that healthy lifestyle for 2020!

 You should also wait until the new year to sign up for a gym membership.
 As GoBankingRates notes, gyms tend to drop their enrollment fees in January to coincide with New Year's resolutions.

 If you need a new calendar for the upcoming year, it's in your best interest to wait until the new year to actually buy it.

-"Most places put calendars half off in January, so why not wait a few weeks?
-Also, set yourself up for success next year: buy a 14- or 16-month calendar so you can take advantage of next year's calendar sales while still getting the benefit of having a calendar,” suggests Skirboll.
+"Most places put calendars half off in January, so why not wait a few weeks?" suggests Skirboll.
+"Also, set yourself up for success next year: Buy a 14- or 16-month calendar so you can take advantage of next year's calendar sales while still getting the benefit of having a calendar."

 Think those "exclusive" discounts are as limited as stores make them out to be?
 Think again.
-According to Hollenbeck, many stores will claim they're offering an exclusive deal or product when, in fact, that's far from the case.
+According to Sarah Hollenbeck, a shopping and retail expert at BlackFriday.com, many stores will claim they're offering an exclusive deal or product when, in fact, that's far from the case.